 MCP Reference

-SkillRepo exposes an MCP (Model Context Protocol) server that IDEs connect to over Streamable HTTP.
-The account MCP surface is read-only — it exposes four tools for discovering and reading skills.
-Publishing goes through the web UI or GitHub App sync; the MCP server does not accept writes.
+SkillRepo’s MCP (Model Context Protocol) server is the surface for remote agents — agents that don’t have filesystem access to a developer’s machine and need to fetch skill data over HTTP.
+Developers using a local IDE (Claude Code, Cursor, Windsurf, VS Code) should use the skillrepo CLI instead; the CLI keeps the on-disk library in sync without any MCP setup.
+The account MCP surface is read-only — four tools for discovering and reading skills.
+Publishing goes through the dashboard or GitHub App sync; the MCP server does not accept writes.

 MCP is read-only